-- (a) For general leave granted to allow for international instruction arranged through Selkirk College, seniority shall accrue for up to two (2) years. - (b) An employee shall accrue seniority for general leaves of sixty (60) days or less. - (c) Additional seniority for general leaves may be recognized upon mutual agreement between the College and the Union. - (d) Seniority entitlement shall be based on the seniority accrued in the academic year preceding the request of the leave.
+(a) For general leave granted to allow for international instruction arranged through Selkirk College, seniority shall accrue for up to two years.

+(b) An employee shall accrue seniority for general leaves of 60 days or less.

+(c) Additional seniority for general leaves may be recognized upon mutual agreement between the College and the Union.

+(d) Seniority entitlement shall be based on the seniority accrued in the academic year preceding the request of the leave.

+19.6 Gender Transition Leave

+An employee who provides a certificate from a medical practitioner confirming that the employee requires a leave of absence in order to undergo gender transition will be granted a leave for the procedure required during the transition period.
+The provisions of that leave will follow either an unpaid leave of absence or Article 22 - Sick Leave depending on the employee's request and approval by the provider.
+The Union, the Employer and the employee will work together to tailor the general transition plan to the employee's particular needs.